-According to WHO, a person is said to have hearing loss if they are not able to hear as well as someone with normal hearing.
+According to WHO, you have hearing loss if you are not able to hear as well as someone with normal hearing.
 This means hearing thresholds of 20 dB or better in both ears.
 It can be mild, moderate, moderately severe, severe or profound, and can affect one or both ears.
 Major causes of hearing loss(one of the major ENT complications) include congenital or early onset childhood hearing loss, chronic middle ear infections, noise-induced hearing loss, age-related hearing loss, and ototoxic drugs that damage the inner ear.

 What causes hearing loss?

 - Congenital or early onset childhood hearing loss